ikhwnmp/ikhwnmp/README.md

 ## Hi there 👋

+Student at the University of Edinburgh.
+Interest in Software Testing and Data Science.
+Currently learning biomedical informatics.
+Likes to read and play football.

 <!--
 **ikhwnmp/ikhwnmp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.